 In short, ExecuteReader is generally used to get or read data from resultset so it’s appropriate with SELECT Command.

-The SqlCommand ExecuteNonQuery in Ado.net returns number of row(s) affected while performing sql operations like INSERT, UPDATE, DELETE etc.
+The SqlCommand ExecuteNonQuery in Ado.net returns a number of row(s) affected while performing SQL operations like INSERT, UPDATE, DELETE, etc.

-ExecuteNonQuery return -1 if there is no row affected, otherwise return int value indicating number of rows/columns affected while performing sql operation.
+ExecuteNonQuery return -1 if there is no row affected, otherwise return int value indicating a number of rows/columns affected while performing SQL operation.

 In short, ExecuteNonQuery is generally used when we want to perform any operation on resultset so it’s appropriate with INSERT, UPDATE, DELETE Command.

-The SqlCommand ExecuteScalar in Ado.net returns first column’s first cell value of the first row from the resultset returned by the sql query or stored procedure, meaning return only single value and additional columns or rows are ignored.
+The SqlCommand ExecuteScalar in Ado.net returns the first column’s first cell value of the first row from the resultset returned by the SQL query or stored procedure, meaning return an only single value and additional columns or rows are ignored.

 ExecuteScalar will return null reference if resultset is empty, and can returns a maximum of 2033 characters.

 These are the common differences that we need to clear before using them.
-If you have any queries please leave comment below, I’ll try my best to reply you soon.
+If you have any queries please leave a comment below, I’ll try my best to reply to you soon.